glasgow18/team-3/Angular/my-app/README.md

 ## Build

+Run `npm install -g @angular/cli` to install Angular.

+Run `npm install` in the src folder to build the node_modules folder.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests